Uncertainty-Aware Robust Learning on Noisy Graphs: Uncertainty-aware Graph Learning

 Here, $\delta$ refers to the Dirac delta function, $|\cdot|$ represents the cardinality of a set, and $\mathbbm{1}$ denotes the indicator function.

-As the original problem \eqref{eq:minmax} entails an intractable infinite dimensional functional optimization, we follow \cite{NEURIPS2018_a08e32d2, zhu2022distributionally} and introduce the proposition below.
-This proposition reformulates the problem into a computationally tractable convex optimization problem due to our careful selection of the risk function and uncertainty sets. \begin{prop} For the uncertainty sets defined in \eqref{eq:uncertainty-set}, the least favorable distribution of problem \eqref{eq:minmax} can be obtained by solving the following problem:
+As the original problem \eqref{eq:minmax} involves an intractable infinite-dimensional functional optimization, we follow \cite{NEURIPS2018_a08e32d2,zhu2022distributionally} and present a proposition that reformulates it into a tractable convex optimization problem.
+This reformulation is enabled by our careful selection of the risk function and uncertainty sets, exploiting the structure of the least favorable distributions from Wasserstein uncertainty sets \cite{NEURIPS2018_a08e32d2}. \begin{prop} For the uncertainty sets defined in \eqref{eq:uncertainty-set}, the least favorable distribution of problem \eqref{eq:minmax} can be obtained by solving the following problem:

 The decision variable $\gamma_m \subset \mathbb{R}_{+}^{{n} \times {n}}$ can be viewed as a joint distribution on $n$ empirical points with marginal distributions $\widehat{P}_m$ and $P_m$, represented by a vector $p_m \in \mathbb{R}_{+}^{n}$.
 The inequality constraint controls the Wasserstein distance between $P_m$ and $\widehat{P}_m$. \end{prop} \begin{rmk} The maximization in \eqref{eq:reformulation} measures the margin between the maximum likelihood of $\xi_i$ among all classes and the likelihood of the $m$-th class.
 Thus, the objective can be equivalently rewritten as the minimization of the total margin.
 When $M = 2$, the total margin reduces to the total variation distance. \end{rmk}